Korey Lee Preview, Player Props: White Sox vs. Tigers

 Looking to place a prop bet on Korey Lee?
 Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

-- Lee managed a hit last year in two of 11 games, including one multi-hit outing.
+- Lee produced a hit in one of six games so far this season.

-- Including all 11 games he appeared in a season ago, he did not hit a home run.
+- In six games played this year, he has not hit a long ball.

-- Lee drove in a run in two of 11 games last year, with multiple RBIs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.